jasmit35/TROReports/docs/TROReports System Guide.md

 pip install -r requirements.txt
 ```

+After the testing is successfully completed, follow the instrustions in the section "Finialize tested version" in the FireStarter user's guide.

 ## Deploying a new release to Prod

+Follow the directions "" in the FireStarter user's guide to create the new release.

 **If FireStarter has not been updated to specify a release, stage the desired release in the /tmp directory before running auto_update.
 Then be sure to select the option to use the existing tar file.**

 ```